Basics In Statistics Question And Answers

 • Predict health trends

-• Plan & administer dental health services
+• Plan and administer dental health services

 • Evaluate the achievement of public health program